Ted Stevens: Service

+Following the 1974 campaign, where Stevens begrudgingly campaigned for the Republican nominee, leading John Birch Society member C.R.
+Lewis, Stevens again tried to put their rivalry aside, sending a letter inviting Gravel and his wife to a "nice dinner" with him and his wife.
+However, Gravel turned it down, later recalling he showed Stevens that he "didn't want to socialize with him."
+Gravel felt Stevens did not behave appropriately during the campaign, adding "I wanted nothing to do with him socially."

-On October 13, 1978, the last day of the 95th Congress, the Alaska National Interest Lands Conservation Act, an act to protect & conserve a third of Alaska as 'America's last huge, untouched wilderness', an act which Stevens championed after providing a compromise with Mo Udall, was killed by junior senator Mike Gravel, in an attempt to spite Stevens.
-The day before, Gravel had written to Stevens that he intended to oppose any attempt of a compromise, wanting instead to completely kill the bill.
-On the day, the bill was granted an extension for a year by the House, but when the Senate debated the extension, Gravel stood up and killed the extension, stating that he knew the other senators had "worked hard on the compromise.
-It frequently astounded me how members could meet so much on a subject that affected someone else's state."
-Gravel would then add that he "had been willing to rise above this and work on the compromise, even though much of it was anathema to what I thought was right and in the best interests of Alaska and the nation."
+On October 13, 1978, the last day of the second sitting of the 95th Congress, the Alaska National Interest Lands Conservation Act, an act to conserve around a third of Alaska as 'America's last huge, untouched wilderness', an act which Stevens championed after providing a compromise with Mo Udall, was killed by Gravel.
+One theory why was that Gravel killed the bill in an attempt to spite Stevens, but it is more widely accepted that Gravel had killed the bill as part of his 1980 re-election campaign.
+The day before, Gravel had written to Stevens that he 'supported Stevens' and was reconsidering his opposition of any attempt of a compromise.
+On the day, the bill was granted an extension for a year by the House, but when the Senate debated the extension, Stevens did not present Gravel's objections to the Senate.
+In response, Gravel stood up and killed the extension, stating that astounded him how members of Congress could "meet so much on a subject" that "affected someone else's state."
+Gravel would then add that he "had been willing to rise above this and work on the compromise", even though he believed the bill "...was anathema to what I thought was right and in the best interests of Alaska..."